-(b) SEC Financial Reporting Reliefs Availed by the Group
+(b) SEC Financial Reporting Reliefs Availed and Adopted by the Group

-The Group has availed of several financial reporting reliefs granted by the SEC relating to several implementation issues of PFRS 15, Revenue from Contracts with Customers, affecting the real estate industry under following Memorandum Circular (MC):
+In 2023 and prior years, the Group has availed of several financial reporting reliefs granted by the SEC relating to the number of implementation issues of PFRS 15, Revenue from Contracts with Customers, and the related financial reporting interpretations affecting the real estate industry under the following Memorandum Circulars (MC):

-- MC No. 14-2018, Philippine Interpretation Committee Question and Answer (PIC Q&A) No. 2018-12 Implementation Issues Affecting Real Estate Industry - MC No. 3-2019, PIC Q&A Nos.
-2018-12-H and 2018-14 - MC No. 4-2020, Deferment of the Implementation of IFRS Interpretations Committee (IFRIC) Agenda Decision on Over Time Transfer of Constructed Goods (PAS 23, Borrowing Costs) for Real Estate Industry

-• MC 34-2020, Deferral of PIC Q&A No. 2018-12 and IFRIC Agenda Decision on Over Time Transfer of Constructed Goods (PAS 23) for Real Estate Industry for another period of three years or until 2023
+- MC No. 14-2018, Philippine Interpretation Committee Question and Answer (PIC Q&A) No. 2018-12 Implementation Issues Affecting Real Estate Industry - MC No. 3-2019, PIC O&A Nos.
+2018-12-H and 2018-14 - MC No. 4-2020, Deferment of the Implementation of IFRS Interpretations Committee (IFRIC) Agenda Decision on Over Time Transfer of Constructed Goods (PAS 23, Borrowing Costs) for Real Estate Industry - MC 34-2020, Deferral of PIC Q&A No. 2018-12 and IFRIC Agenda Decision on Over Time Transfer of Constructed Goods (PAS 23) for Real Estate Industry for another period of three years or until 2023